rickvanderwolk/macos-auto-cleaners/README.md

 ## ⚠️ Warning

-This code is experimental.
-Use at your own risk.
+This code is highly experimental.
+It is strongly recommended that you do not use it.
+Proceed only if you understand the risks involved.

 ## Empty trash (daily)